Debitcards

 The ideal card for you depends on how you want to use your card, your spending habits, and where you’ll use it.
 Some people claim it’s safer to use credit cards online due to their security features than using debit cards.

-Others say credit cards are great because of their reward programs.
+Others say credit cards are great because of their reward programs, but some debit cards now have features that can rival credit cards in this department.
 Ideally, it depends on what you want.
 But if you’re striving to avoid credit card debt, then you should stick to debit cards.

 Pick Your Best Card!